What are the 4 Types of OCD

 The global COVID-19 pandemic was especially harsh for children and teens with OCD.
 Many sufferers experienced exacerbated OCD symptoms, while those in remission had a relapse.
 One study revealed that individuals with OCD have elevated obsessions and compulsions during the lockdown (Jalal et al., 2020).

-#2 Order or Symmetry Compulsions OCD
+2. Orderliness or Symmetry OCD

-Children and teens with symmetry OCD will ensure that their environment is in perfect order.
+Children and teens with orderliness OCD will ensure that their environment is in perfect order.
 Clutter and disorganization make them anxious.
-Their need to constantly put things in order or symmetry may seem irrational, even to them.
+Their need to constantly put things in order or in symmetry may seem irrational, even to them.
 However, they can't seem to do anything about it.
 Research has shown that symmetry or ordering OCD is among the most frequent types among younger people (Jacobsen & Smith, 2017).

 • Overly concerned that something will happen if something is not in the proper order